milasd/BPE-Transformer/README.md

 Before training, you need to tokenize your dataset.
 The training script expects tokenized data as `.npy` files containing token IDs.

-Preprocess your dataset using the provided script:
+Preprocess your dataset (eg. TinyStories) using the provided script:

 ```sh
 uv run python bpe_transformer/training/utils/dataset_preprocessing.py --config path/to/config.yaml